OFFICE OF ADMISSIONS AND REGISTRAR

 The transcript policy of the College includes the following:

-- In compliance with the Family Educational Rights Privacy Act (FERPA), the College does not release transcripts of a student’s work except upon the student’s written request.
+- In compliance with the Family Educational Rights and Privacy Act (FERPA), the College does not release student records except upon the student’s written and signed request or via an online electronic request through the student’s Banner self-service account.

 - Official transcripts will be accepted when delivered “by hand”.
-Upon receipt, the transcript must be official and in a sealed envelope.
-The seal must be unbroken.
-The College reserves the right to deny hand delivered transcripts if foul play is suspected.
+The transcript must be official and in a sealed envelope with the seal unbroken.
+The College reserves the right to deny hand delivered transcripts if the seal is broken.

-- Transcript requests will be processed in the order they are received.
-Requests should be made at least one week before the transcripts are needed.
+- Transcript requests should be made at least one week before the transcripts are needed.
+Processing times will be longer at the start and end of each term.

-- All transcripts issued are free.
-Transcripts will not be issued for persons who have financial obligations to the College.
+- Transcripts will not be issued for persons who have financial obligations to the College.

-- The Admissions Office does not issue or reproduce transcripts from other institutions.
+- The Office of Admissions/ Registrar does not issue or reproduce transcripts from other institutions.
 Request for transcripts or work taken at other institutions must be directed to the institution concerned.

 Students are admitted at the beginning of each of the three academic semesters in all programs.
 The Fall Semester begins in August, the Spring Semester in January and the Summer Semester in May.
-All new students should check with the Admissions Office for specific dates in that they vary from year to year.
-New students must submit all applications and credentials for admissions to the Office of Admissions, at least three (3) weeks prior to the registration date.
+All new students should check with the Office of Admissions/ Registrar for specific dates in that they vary from year to year.
+New students must submit all required documents for admissions to the Office of Admissions/ Registrar.

-Students who wish to change to another program of study must obtain permission from the College Counselor.
-A change of major form must be completed and submitted to the Admissions Office in order to facilitate the change.
-Students may change programs during the drop-add period or at the beginning of the next semester.
+Students who wish to change to another program of study must complete a Change of Major form.
+This form must be submitted to the Office of Admissions/ Registrar in order to facilitate the change.

 Students who are contemplating withdrawal from school should first consult with the College Counselor.
 If after meeting with the Counselor the student still wants to withdraw from school, then he/she should use the following procedure: